mo-jasim/Laguna-Landing-Page/README.md

 **Smooth Animations**: Complex CSS for fluid animations and eye-catching effects.

-**Seamless Navigation**: Offers a smooth user experience with intuitive navigation and scrolling.

 **Optimized Performance**: Built for fast loading and an optimized experience.

 **Pixel Perfect Design**: Ensures flawless responsiveness across all devices and screen sizes.

-**Stunning Toast**: Provides a scrumptious Pop-up to understand the error and success rate via message.

 ## <a name="quick-start">Quick Start</a>